ungleich/cdist/docs/src/man1/cdist.rst

 **-o OUT_PATH, --out-dir OUT_PATH**
     Directory to save cdist output in.

+**-P, --timestamp**
+    Timestamp log messages with the current local date and time in the format: YYYYMMDDHHMMSS.us.

 **-p [HOST_MAX], --parallel [HOST_MAX]**
     Operate on multiple hosts in parallel for specified